 About Tom Lindsay

-First found bashing piano keys at the age of three, Tom's love of music has developed over more than twenty years.
+First found bashing piano keys at the age of three, Tom's love of music has developed over almost thirty years.
 A graduate of Birmingham Conservatoire, where he developed his trade with the likes of Liam Noble and Hans Koller, he is now working on a number of teaching and performance projects.

-Pianists such as Keith Jarrett and Bill Evans are strong influences in Tomís music, and from more recent times he is a big fan of the music of Brad Mehldau and bassist Avishai Cohen.
-Groups such as Jamiroquai and Tower of Power feature also heavily in his record collection, and a funky fusion influenced by those groups is the target of his latest project.
+Pianists such as Keith Jarrett and Bill Evans are strong influences in Tom's music, and from more recent times he is a big fan of the music of Brad Mehldau and bassist Avishai Cohen.
+Groups such as Jamiroquai and Tower of Power feature also heavily in his record collection, and a funky fusion influenced by those is the target of a future project.

-Education forms an important part of Tomís career, and he teaches jazz piano to students at the University of Warwick and Warwick School.
-Topics typically include improvisation, jazz harmony, chord voicings and the technique of playing in jazz groups.
-He is also a saxophonist, and teaches saxophone to a small number of private pupils.
+Education forms an important part of Tom's career, and he teaches jazz piano at Warwick School and The University of Warwick.
+Topics typically include improvisation, jazz harmony, chord voicings and ensemble technique.
+He also teaches a small number of private pupils.

 Lastly, Tom's jazz career has been heavily influenced by his time with the University of Warwick Big Band, with whom he was a musical director for four years.
 Highlights of his association with the group include playing and singing in the Montreux Jazz Festival and leading the band to Gold and Platinum Awards at the National Concert Band Festival as their Musical Director.